 In addition to the permanent drop boxes, Nashua Prevention Coalition participates in the National DEA Take Back Day every October and April.
 We encourage people to come to the Nashua DPW Garage and drop off expired or unused prescription medications.
 Drive-thru, drop-off, and grab a resource bag!

 We continue to increase awareness by outreaching to seniors in the community and presenting information around safely securing and disposing of prescription medications.

 In addition, we visit local pharmacies with SADD Youth to put safety pamphlets in the prescription bags and provide educational materials to customers.

-If you have any additional ideas or contacts to help us Lock it Up! please contact us.
+If you have any additional ideas or would like to have us present our Lock it Up!
+Presentation, then please contact us.